Build Day and Beyond

 Simply go up to individuals, pat them on the back, shake their hands, give them a hug and say "Thank You!"

 "Today has been a very emotional day for me, and just seeing the kids has been awesome.
 Today kind of puts it all together, puts it in perspective.
 Not only are we doing a great thing for kids and their healthy development, but this is just an awesome experience to work with all the volunteers."—Cindy Willis, team captain from House Springs, Mo.

-So how'd it go?
+Evaluate the experience.
 What worked?
-What didn't?
-Discuss with your team to learn lessons for next time!
+What didn't work?
+Discuss with your team to learn lessons for the next big project!

 "Friends of the Playspace" group